 “I warned that there wouldn’t be a maidan, however much some people want that,” Lukashenko said on Monday, referring to a popular uprising in Ukraine that toppled a pro-Kremlin leader in 2014.
 “People need to settle down, calm down,” he said.

 Of course this phrase “pro-Kremlin leader” is part of the systematic propaganda by the Guardian on behalf of NATO and corporate finance to seize Ukraine in its entirety.
 Seize it not just from Russia but from the millions of people who live there but who don’t want to live under Western control.
 People who are supposed by these democrats (such as Andrew Roth whose name appears on the byline for this article) to simply evaporate themselves out of sight (of the democrats that is).
 Continue reading “Guardian propaganda on Russia tracked 100”

 The Guardian stoops to new lows in the anti-Russia propaganda campaign.
-This is a shameless piece; a page of photographs of “stamps” – in fact propaganda media – put out by Ukranian exiles during the Soviet period.
+This is a shameless piece; a [see update below – the link on which this post is based has been removed] page of photographs of “stamps” – in fact propaganda media – put out by Ukranian exiles during the Soviet period.

 This is the explanatory text:

 Ukrainian photographer Oleksandr Kosmach collects 20th-century stamps issued by Ukrainian groups in exile during the Soviet era.

 Artists and exiles around the world would use stamps to communicate the horrors of Soviet oppression.
 “These stamps show us the ideas and values of these people, who they really were and what they were fighting for,” Kosmach says